Maui is a beautiful place to visit any time of the year.

 Wai’anapanapa State Park has easy hiking paths, gorgeous views, sea arches, a black sand beach and fresh-water pool caves.
 The road was really rough the last time I visited.
 No problem for an SUV but can be a bit tricky for a compact car.

 2) Iao Valley - state park at the end of the road and lower park.
 This is one of my favorite places on the island.
-The state park at the top is only a $3 entry fee or park on the road and walk in for free.
+The state park at the top now requires reservations for non-locals, but I think that you can park on the road before the parking lot and walk in for free.
+Locals are free and don't need a reservation (they check licenses of everyone in the car).
 The history is interesting to read and you can walk up many steps to the top and do some other little loop trails.
 There are also longer trails that wind through the forest and near the river that you can access to the right of the loop trail.
 There are fresh water (cold) swimming pools often along the river that can be very refreshing to cool off while hiking!

 Below the state park are the Heritage Gardens.
 That park is free.
 If you're adventurous and have hiking shoes you don't mind getting wet, you can climb over rocks and even cross the stream to a sweet hiking trail.
 (The bridge to the trails has been closed for awhile due to storm damage).
 Bugspray is helpful if you hike on the other side because it's woody.
 There are often fresh water swimming holes along the river here too and you'll see llittle waterfalls as well.

 3) Ho'okipa - do this on the same day as Paia town as they are close to one another.
 Both are on the way to Hana but I would do Hana as a separate trip.
 Ho'okipa is just before the 9 mile marker outside of Paia town.
 The parking lot entrance is marked in the ocean side of the road.
 Park on top first (see Lookout info below).
 Then drive down to the beach to see the turtles.